divinity-m/Crescendo/README.md

 return div
 ```

-I also feel fairly proud about the file-uploading system, It's not incredibly complex, but it's versatile and effective.
+I also believe that the file-uploading system, although not incredibly complex, was implemented very effectively, especially the drag & drop which I had no piror experience with.